jarrodmillman/capstone/_sources/bootcamp/advanced.txt

    * exercise: in IPython, recreate psychopathy $Y$, clamminess $\vec{x}$.
      Create $X$.
 Fit model and find coefficients $B$.

-1. Test first development; pytest;
+1. Test first development; pytest; comparing arrays;

     * exercises: install pytest with pip.
 Add to requirements.
 Make a test for a new function ``ols.model.fit`` testing that that you can